 Can Anxiety Cause Substance Abuse?

 Often doctors prescribe benzos to treat anxiety temporarily.
 If someone doesn’t also receive psychological treatment, they will likely become dependent on medication.
 Addictive substances like benzos, alcohol, and opioids release dopamine, the chemical responsible for feelings of joy and motivation.
 While the brain makes dopamine, substances provide unnatural levels, causing the brain to crave more dopamine.
 This is called the “dopamine reward effect.”
-Craving dopamine is more common for those with anxiety and other mental health disorders.
+Craving dopamine is more common for those with anxiety and other mental health conditions.

 Anxiety is treatable, especially with behavioral therapies like cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), and alternative therapies like art, music, and dance.
 Getting to the root cause of anxiety is the best way to simultaneously treat substance abuse and anxiety.
 Many times, by treating anxiety, a client’s drug cravings and triggers lessen and even disappear.